 Child Grooming FAQ

 The law is governed by The Protection of Children and Prevention of Sexual Offences (Scotland) 2005.
 Child grooming offences are, severe, and the Court takes an allegation very seriously.
 If an investigation does take place, it will be a comprehensive one.
-Representation from a child grooming solicitor is therefore essential.
+Representation from a child grooming lawyer is therefore essential.

 The accused person must be aware that the person they are alleged to have groomed is under 16 years of age.
 It is for the prosecution lawyers to prove that the accused knew that the intended target was under 16.